 - Do not be afraid to experiment with your compositions, shutter speed, aperture and using flash.

-- If possible when you do go out in to the field to work.
+- If possible when you do go out into the field to work.
 Try and go on your own.
-I cannot emphasis how much your work will improve if you "zone in" to the task at hand.
+I cannot emphasise how much your work will improve if you "zone in" to the task at hand.
 If you have distractions you will miss shots and will become very frustrated.
-And you confidence will take a knock.
+And your confidence will take a knock.